Hieizan Enryakuji Temple: Delve Deeper into Buddhism on Sacred Grounds

 Hachi's famous bronze statue is located right in front of Shibuya Station's Hachiko Exit, which was named after him as well.

-He was supposedly sitting here every day to wait for professor Ueno.
-Many people take pictures with the statue or even decorate it.
+He was supposedly sitting here every day to wait for Professor Ueno.
+Many people take pictures of the statue or even decorate it.

 On a snowy night in 2014, when the trains had stopped because of the snowfall and many people were stuck at Shibuya Station, someone even built a snow replica of the dog beside the statue.